-Office uses this date to determine the percentage of the payment period or period of enrollment completed by the student.
-Where a student notifies Tennessee Tech that the student is withdrawing (official withdrawal), the student's withdrawal date is the date the student informs Tennessee Tech the student is withdrawing.
-If a student stops attending without informing Tennessee Tech (unofficial withdrawal), the student's withdrawal date is the midpoint of the payment period or period of enrollment unless Tennessee Tech can establish a later last date of attendance in an academically related activity.
+An unofficial withdrawal occurs when the student does not begin the school's withdrawal process, or notify the school of their intent to withdraw, and ceases attendance in all courses in a payment period.
+In this case, the withdrawal date is the midpoint of the payment period for which Title IV assistance was disbursed unless Tennessee Tech can establish an earlier or later "last date of attendance" in an academically related activity.
 When a student fails to earn a passing grade in all of the student's classes, Tennessee Tech must assume, for Title IV purposes, that the student has unofficially withdrawn, unless Tennessee Tech can document that the student completed the period.
 Different rules apply to students who cease attendance in non-term, non-standard term, or modular programs.